n0shake/Public-APIs/README.md

 - [Last.fm](http://www.last.fm/api) -  The Last.fm API allows anyone to build their own programs using Last.fm data, whether they're on the web, the desktop or mobile devices.
 - [MuseScore](http://developers.musescore.com/) - REST based API which provides music metadata.
 - [musicApi](https://github.com/LIU9293/musicAPI) - Centralized Node.JS API SDK for Xiami, Netease, and QQ music - The Top 3 music providers in China.
-- [MusicGraph](https://developer.musicgraph.com) - Search through more than 7 billion music facts and connections.
 - [NPR API](http://www.npr.org/api/index) - NPR's API is a content API, which essentially provides a structured way for other computer applications to get NPR stories in a predictable, flexible and powerful way.
 - [QuantOneMusic](http://quantonemusic.com/) - Answers the need for digital music data.
 - [Rhapsody](https://developer.rhapsody.com/) - Access metadata, user’s entire library of music and do much more.